cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples_k8s/deploy_with_helm/helm_deploy_chart.md

 #### Validate Secrets

-This example doesn't require any secrets, but it does depend on an existing *SharedCluster* node being available in an existing Deployment - which would be using secrets.
+This example doesn't require any secrets, but it does depend on an existing *Shared Cluster* node being available in an existing Deployment, which would be using secrets.
 Refer to the [Kubernetes Cluster Discovery](/trial_getting_started/examples_k8s/discover_cluster/) tutorial to learn more about this and the prerequisites.

 #### Validate Plugins

-To view the imported plugins in the {{< param cfy_manager_name >}}, login to the {{< param cfy_console_name >}} and select the **Resources** page and navigate to the **Plugins** tab.
+To view the imported plugins in the {{< param cfy_manager_name >}}, log in to the {{< param cfy_console_name >}} and select the **Resources** page and navigate to the **Plugins** tab.
 The following plugins should exist after following the above steps:

 * Helm
 * Kubernetes